-The original watercolor of Mimi’s Little Visitor is available as well as prints made in archival inks on Epson Velvet Art Paper, Cold Press Digital Giclee Paper or Artist Canvas.
+Mimi’s Little Visitor is an original watercolor, 8″ x 10″, the original framed in 1″ wood with a gold finish and natural white and purple mats.
+Prints are made in archival inks on Epson Velvet Art Paper, Cold Press Digital Giclee Paper or Artist Canvas.

 I was very honored and excited when Deb Barnes, then president of the Cat Writers Association, contacted me at the end of March 2020 with a very special commission, to create the artwork for the thank you note that would be given by the organization to the many sponsors, donors and others who helped their annual conference be a success.
 That painting is Mimi in the Formal Garden, which won both a Certificate of Excellence and a Muse™ Medallion in last year’s CWA Communications Contest.

 I was possibly more honored and excited when, in September, as immediate past president, she again contacted me for artwork for a thinking of you, get well, all-purpose greeting card to be used by CWA for correspondence with members.

 Creating the image

 Her idea this time was again to include little Mimi cat with flowers in a very colorful composition.
 Another opportunity for a cat painting that I’d been wanting to do!
 And which would also go into the hands of cat lovers who, like me, were members of this organization (more about CWA below).